Kegerators or Glycol Beer Systems – Which is Better?

 These are the most critical fundamentals of any draft beer system.
 The dedicated walk-in cooler assures the delicate temperature of the draft beer is maintained (referenced in the article below).
 Not every hotel, restaurant or bar can support both criteria.
 The architectural plan shown here is of a recent hotel bar we designed.
 This bar was included as part of a multi-million dollar facility renovation.

-SPACE CAN BE A DECIDING FACTOR WHEN IT COMES TO BEER SYSTEMS
+SPACE IS OFTEN A DECIDING FACTOR WHEN IT COMES TO BEER SYSTEMS

 Photo of Bar with Craft Beer Kegerators at Sheraton Arlington Texas